List of OK K.O.! Let's Be Heroes characters: K.O.

-K.O. is the protagonist of the series.
+K.O. is the titular character and the main protagonist of the series.
 He is Carol's son and the newest employee at Gar's Bodega, which is located in Lakewood Plaza.
 His birthday is June 18, which is also the PIN for Carol's credit card.
 He is optimistic, loyal and willing to help others.
 Although he can be simple-minded and gullible, his friends find him reliable, and he deeply cares for them.
 He is also easily amazed by anything hero or weapon-related and is always looking for advice on how to be a proper hero, usually from Carol.
 In "Know Your Mom," K.O. believed that Carol quit being a hero when he was born, but later learns that this was not the case.
 The episode also shows that he did not know her name until then.
 K.O. has low intelligence, as for a long time he was unaware that Mr. Logic was a robot, or that Carol cooked his food, as he thought it came from the "Dinner Man".
 However. he occasionally showcases deductive reasoning and has been shown to be manipulative, particularly towards Darrell and Shannon.
 After being trapped by T.K.O in their subconscious in "Carl", K.O. accepts him as part of him in the series finale and becomes the new owner of Gar's Bodega in the epilogue.

 His hero level gradually increased over the course of the series; initially starting at Level 0, he levelled up to 0.1, 1, 2, 3, 4 and then 99, attaining Level 100 in the time skip shown in the series finale.
 He was also Level 100 in "You're Level 100!", but this was due to a Pow Card glitch.